 Four Reasons to Study a Foundation in London

 Many foundation programmes in London offer progression to a number of London universities.
-Institutions such as Kings Education (University of the Arts London), INTO (City University London) and Study Group (Kingston University) all offer guaranteed progression to selected London universities upon completion of your course.
+Institutions such as Navitas (Brunel University London), INTO (City University London) and Kaplan (University of Westminster) all offer guaranteed progression to selected London universities upon completion of your course.

 Did you know that more than a third of Londoners are now foreign born?
 London is one of the most multicultural cities on the planet, with over 270 different nationalities represented amongst its population of over 8.6 million.

 If you are not feeling 100% confident in your English ahead of visiting the UK for the first time, you do not need to worry.
 London is also home to nearly 68,000 international students, just like yourself.